 This aim of this sub-fund is to generate capital gains for investors by investing a minimum of 80% of its assets in corporate, public, sovereign and supranational bonds regardless of their location and which are selected according to their financial attractiveness and also on the basis of non-financial criteria that meet the SRI (socially responsible investment) requirements of CaW (CapitalatWork).
 At least 50% of the bonds in which the sub-fund invests have a financial rating of at least investment grade.
-The sub-fund will invest a minimum of 10% of its assets in green bonds, sustainable bonds, social bonds and/or sustainability-linked bonds.
+The sub-fund will invest a minimum of 25% of its assets in green, social and/or sustainable bonds.